GoogleCloudPlatform/cloud-sql-proxy/README.md

 #### `-use_http_health_check`

 Enables HTTP health checks for the proxy, including startup, liveness, and readiness probing.
-Requires that you configure the Kubernetes container with HTTP probes ([example][health-check-example]).
+Requires that you configure the Kubernetes container with HTTP probes ([instructions][health-check-example]).

 #### `-health_check_port=8090`